-IN REGARD to the authorization and issuance of the "City of Plano, Texas, General Obligation Refunding and Improvement Bonds, Series 2025," dated May 1, 2025, in the principal amount of \$\\\\\\ (the "Bonds"), we have examined into their issuance by the City of Plano, Texas (the "City"), solely to express legal opinions as to the validity of the Bonds, the defeasance and discharge of the City's outstanding obligations being refunded by the Bonds and the exclusion of the interest on the Bonds from gross income for federal income tax purposes, and for no other purpose.
+IN REGARD to the authorization and issuance of the "City of Plano, Texas, Waterworks and Sewer System Revenue Bonds, Series 2025," dated May 1, 2025, in the principal amount of \$ (the "Bonds"), we have examined into their issuance by the City of Plano, Texas (the "City"), solely to express legal opinions as to the validity of the Bonds and the exclusion of the interest on the Bonds from gross income for federal income tax purposes, and for no other purpose.
 We have not been requested to investigate or verify, and we neither expressly nor by implication render herein any opinion concerning, the financial condition or capabilities of the City, the disclosure of any financial or statistical information or data pertaining to the City and used in the sale of the Bonds, or the sufficiency of the security for or the value or marketability of the Bonds.

 THE BONDS are issued in fully registered form only and in denominations of \$5,000 or any integral multiple thereof (within a maturity).
-The Bonds mature on September 1 in each of the years specified in a pricing certificate executed pursuant to an ordinance adopted by the City Council of the City authorizing the issuance of the Bonds (jointly, the "Ordinance"), unless redeemed prior to maturity in accordance with the terms stated on the Bonds.
+The Bonds mature on May 15 in each of the years specified in a pricing certificate executed pursuant to an ordinance adopted by the City Council of the City authorizing the issuance of the Bonds (jointly, the "Ordinance"), unless redeemed prior to maturity in accordance with the terms stated on the Bonds.
 The Bonds accrue interest from the dates, at the rates, and in the manner and interest is payable on the dates, all as provided in the Ordinance.

-IN RENDERING THE OPINIONS herein we have examined and rely upon (i) original or certified copies of the proceedings relating to the issuance of the Bonds, including the Ordinance, an Escrow Agreement (the "Escrow Agreement") between the City and UMB Bank, N.A. (the "Escrow Agent"), a special report (the "Verification Report") of Samuel Klein and Company, LLP(the "Accountants") and an examination of the initial Bond executed and delivered by the City (which we found to be in due form and properly executed); (ii) certifications of officers of the City relating to the expected use and investment of proceeds of the sale of the Bonds and certain other funds of the City and (iii) other documentation and such matters of law as we deem relevant.
+IN RENDERING THE OPINIONS herein we have examined and rely upon (i) original or certified copies of the proceedings relating to the issuance of the Bonds, including the Ordinance and an examination of the initial Bond executed and delivered by the City (which we found to be in due form and properly executed); (ii) certifications of officers of the City relating to the expected use and investment of proceeds of the sale of the Bonds and certain other funds of the City and (iii) other documentation and such matters of law as we deem relevant.
 In the examination of the proceedings relating to the issuance of the Bonds, we have assumed the authenticity of all documents submitted to us as originals, the conformity to original copies of all documents submitted to us as certified copies, and the accuracy of the statements contained in such documents and certifications.